pilviosol/Progetto/README.md

 # ACTaM and CM-RM project
-## REVERSE CHROMESTESIA
+## REVERSE CHROMESTHESIA
-Let's first define what **chromestesia** is: chromesthesia (or sound-to-color synesthesia) is a type of synesthesia in which sound involuntarily evokes an experience of color, shape, and movement in someone's mind.
+Let's first define what **chromesthesia** is: chromesthesia (or sound-to-color synesthesia) is a type of synesthesia in which sound involuntarily evokes an experience of color, shape, and movement in someone's mind.
 For some people, everyday sounds such as doors opening, cars honking, or people talking can trigger seeing colors.
 For others, colors are triggered when musical notes or keys are being pulayed.
 Colors triggered by certain sounds, as well as other synesthetic visual experiences, are referred to as *photisms*.

 With our project, we want to invert this concept: our application will extract music from images.